sami-xi/brick-breaker/README.md

 # brick-breaker
-A brick breaker GUI game built in Java
+A brick breaker GUI game built in Java using JFrame

+Before running the program, ensure you have atleast Java 7 installed